 - any felony once inside.

 For additional guidance or to discuss your case with a criminal defense attorney, we invite you to contact our law firm at the Shouse Law Group.
-Our trusted attorneys offer a free consultation, and our law offices represent clients throughout California, including those in Los Angeles, Orange County, Glendale, Long Beach, Riverside, San Diego, and San Bernardino County.
+Our trusted attorneys offer a consultation, and our law offices represent clients throughout California, including those in Los Angeles, Orange County, Glendale, Long Beach, Riverside, San Diego, and San Bernardino County.

 Legal References: